Dangers of Aluminum Wiring

 wiring.
 Each remedial method has its pros and cons and should be evaluated as to its suitability for each particular building.

-To immediately reduce the risk of fire in buildings with buildings with aluminum
+To immediately reduce the risk of fire in buildings with aluminum

 electrical wiring, the following steps should be taken:

 - Determine if aluminum wiring is present in the building